Leaky Gut in Dogs: Symptoms and Practical Diet Support

 When barrier function is disrupted, dogs can develop GI signs (loose stool, mucus, vomiting) and sometimes skin/ear flare patterns.
 Those patterns still need proper diagnosis.

-NRC 2006 is a reference frame.
+NRC 2006 is a reference framehow much raw food to feed checks all 43 nutrients against those targets.
 For gut issues, the practical goal is a diet you can repeat while you track symptoms and work with your veterinarian.

 Nutrition can support recovery, but it is not a substitute for diagnosis.
 Focus on a coherent diet, adequate protein quality, and avoiding unnecessary swings in ingredients.